ayushxx7/crud/README.md

 - Node.js is an asynchronous JS runtime built on Chrome's V8 engine that can execute JS outside a browser.
 - We wil be using the Express framework on top of the Node JS Run Time
+- Express.js has an `app` object corresponding to HTTP.
+We define the routes by using the methods of this `app` object.
+It specifies a callback function, which is called when a request is received.

 #### React.js - Frontend